rth/pyodide/docs/about.md

 # About the Project

-The Python scientific stack, compiled to WebAssembly.
+CPython and the Python scientific stack, compiled to WebAssembly.

-Pyodide brings the Python runtime to the browser via WebAssembly, along with the Python scientific stack including NumPy, Pandas, Matplotlib, parts of SciPy, and NetworkX.
+Pyodide brings the Python 3.8 runtime to the browser via WebAssembly, along with the Python scientific stack including NumPy, Pandas, Matplotlib, parts of SciPy, and NetworkX.
 The [packages directory](https://github.com/iodide-project/pyodide/tree/master/packages) lists over 35 packages which are currently available.